oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 requires both `ALPHA` and `BETA` to be specified. `SCALE` is applicable only when output tensor has integer data type.

-`DW_K3S1P1` and `DW_K3S2P1` post operation kinds append depthwise convolution with kernel size of 3, strides of 1 and 2 correspondently and paddings of 1.
+`DW:KkSsPp` post operation kind appends depthwise convolution with kernel size of `k`, stride size of `s`, and left padding size of `p`.
 These kinds are applicable only for convolution operation with kernel size of 1 as of now.
 They support optional argument `DST_DT`, which defines destination tensor data type.
 Refer to [data types](knobs_dt.md) for details.
 Optional